Harrison Bader Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.

-- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.55).
+- The Tigers' 4.54 team ERA ranks 20th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.